Reverse Cable Fly: Muscles Worked, How To Do and Form

 1. Bent Over Reverse Cable Fly

-Unlike dumbbell raises where the resistance varies during the lift, the cable pulley affords a uniform resistance throughout the motion.
+Unlike dumbbell reverse fly, where the resistance varies during the lift, the cable pulley affords aย uniform resistance throughout the motion.

-1. Adjust the cable machine to low pulley and attach D-handles to the cables.
+1. Adjust the cable machine to a low pulley and then attach D-handles to the cables.

-2. Bend forward at the waist, maintaining a neutral spine and keeping your back flat.
+2. Maintain a neutral spine and keep your back flat as you bend forward at the waist.
 Hinge until your upper body is nearly parallel to the floor.

 3. Grab the handles attached to two low pulleys (left-side handle in right hand, right-side handle in left hand)